bhoward/focsipedia/docs/sets/functions.md

 a single, definite answer for each person.
 So, the relationship "mother of" defines a functional relationship.
-In this case, the two sets in the relationship are the same set, namely the set of people.[^I'm avoiding here the question of Adam and Eve or of pre-human ape-like ancestors.
-(Take your pick.)]
-On the other hand, the relationship "child of" is not a functional relationship.
+In this case, the two sets in the relationship are the same set, namely the set of people.[^1] On the other hand, the relationship "child of" is not a functional relationship.
 The question "Who is the child of this person?" does not have a single, definite answer for each person.
 A given person might not have any child at all.